algorithmiaio/dev-center/_pages/algorithm-development/algorithm-basics/your-first-algo.md

 #### Wrapping Up

 Now that you've published your first simple algorithm on the platform, you can feel empowered to add even more algorithms.
 You can write them from scratch, adopt and modify open source algorithms, or even chain multiple pre-existing algorithms together to make a micro service you can call with the Algorithmia API!
+Get inspired by checking out our <a href="{{ site.baseurl }}/tutorials/recipes/">Recipes</a>.

+#### Next Steps

+After you've finished this tutorial, you'll probably want to check out the <a href="{{ site.baseurl }}/algorithm-development/languages/">Language Guides</a> for how to write algorithms in the language you prefer, such as R, Python, Rust, Ruby, Java, Scala, or JavaScript.